 An appetiser’s purpose… stimulate your appetite and leave you wanting more.
 The rich and complex flavours in this dish certainly had people hungry for more.
-Seared scallops are great any time any where.
+The roasted garlic cream sauce was simply divine.
 The black pudding spiked mash – delectable!
-And the roast garlic sauce – more please!
+And seared scallops are great any time anywhere.

 The three components of this appetiser, the seared scallops with the roasted garlic cream sauce and mash spiked with black pudding make a truly delicious combination.
-But the star of this show is the roast garlic sauce.
+But the star of this show is the roasted garlic cream sauce.
 I love it, but more importantly, my daughter does as well.
-This tells me it is something very special, her being my harshest critic!
+This tells me it is something exceptional, her being my harshest critic!

-The dish is a lot more than the roast garlic sauce though….
+The dish is a lot more than the roasted garlic cream sauce though….

 Until I read this article, I hadn’t paid much attention to which potatoes I should use for mashing or making gnocchi.
 It turns out though that Yukon Gold potatoes really do excel for this purpose.
 I can get them at my local market in Saigon so chances are they will be easy for you to find too.

 Wine suggestion… an oak aged chardonnay or a very dry riesling would go very well with this seared scallops dish and especially the roasted garlic sauce..

 - 8 scallops large